kitnato/neverquest/README.md

 ### Combat mechanics

-Apart from attacking, retreating and defending, there are several mechanics that occur during combat.
+Apart from the ones marked in bold in the [combat](#combat) section, there are several additional mechanics that occur during combat.

 Some of the following effects are intrinsic to gear and aren't controlled directly the way [attributes](#attributes) are.